-Many employers listed on CoolWorks are hospitality and guest service industry oriented – and what we consider to be “Jobs in Great Places”.
-There are also heaps of great outdoor adventure outfits, educational jobs, as well as conservation and environmental jobs.
+Many employers listed on CoolWorks are hospitality and guest service industry-oriented – and what we consider to be “Jobs in Great Places”.
+There are also heaps of great outdoor adventure outfits, summer camps, educational jobs, conservation and environmental jobs, and more.

-Housekeeper, Cook, Tour Guide, Kayak Rental Agent, Retails Sales, Front Desk Agents, Camp Counselor, Barista, Maintenance, Trip Guide, Dishwasher, Pizza Maker – this list goes on and on!
+Housekeeper, Cook, Tour Guide, Kayak Rental Agent, Retails Sales, Front Desk Agent, Camp Counselor, Barista, Maintenance, Trip Guide, Dishwasher, Pizza Maker, Outdoor Educator, Zipline Guide, Bus Driver, Bike Mechanic, Snow Shoveler, Ski Instructor – this list goes on and on!

 Non-service industry employers also use our site.
 These include: Conservation Corps, Organic Farms and Gardens, Alaska Fisheries, Wilderness Therapy Programs, Outdoor Educational Programs and Non-Profit Organizations.

 If you can dream it – chances are you might find it here!